-Figure 3.1 Engineering Drawing of the Prototype Casing.
+Figure 3.1.2 Overall engineering drawing of 3D printed casing

 3.2.
 PROJECT OUTPUT

 For this project, we have produced a prototype of Aide Glasses as shown in Figure 3.2.1 and developed a mobile application named Aide Glass.
 Figure 3.2.2 shows the screenshot of the mobile application.
 The application allows different choice of language either English or Malay.
 The application works by prompting the user to choose the preferred language either English or Malay and the conversation can be started.
 Once the conversation started, the transcription will be displayed on the OLED display and later on reflected to the mirror and finally to the Perspex screen.
-Furthermore, the result and history of transcription will be displayed in the mobile application.
+Furthermore, the result and history of transcription can be viewed in the mobile application.

-The application is made using React Native, a mobile development framework developed by Facebook.
+The application were made using React Native, a mobile development framework developed by Facebook.
 The transcriptions are stored in database using Firebase service by Google.
+As the program that records audio, transcribe, and display the transcribed text run separately inside the microcontroller of Aide Glass, Aide Glass can run independently without the app.
+However, the app provides the capability of changing the language and seeing the transcription history.